 Why April 30?

-Then Pagan Custom and Church Custom get tangled up.
-In the Middle Ages the end of April signaled the end of Winter, and the beginnings of Spring (it’s exactly 6 months from All Saints Day or Samhaim).
-People celebrated the arrival of warmer weather, and the lengthening of days with bonfires and dancing.
+This is where Pagan Custom and Church Custom get tangled up.
+April 30 is exactly 6 months from All Saints Day or Samhaim.
+In the Middle Ages, the end of April signaled the end of Winter and the beginning of Spring.
+People celebrated the arrival of warmer weather and the lengthening of days with bonfires and dancing.
 It’s possible that like Ostara (the pagan goddess who Grimm says gives us the name for Easter), there WAS once a goddess or divinity of springtime and fertility named Walburga or Waldborg.
-It is said that Walburga made grain grow when she passed through the fields.
-When the Church began to impose its power, people chose not to entirely do away with old pagan custom, instead, they wrapped it up into church custom, and celebrate Walpugisnacht (Walpurgis Night).
-Instead of a 9 day fertility festival, now people to honored the feast day of St Walpurga.
-And this is where the nun comes in….
+Supposedly, Walburga made grain grow when she passed through the fields.
+When the Church began to impose its power, people chose not to abandon old pagan customs entirely.
+Instead, they wrapped it into church custom and celebrated Walpugisnacht / Walpurgis Night.
+Now, instead of a 9-day fertility festival, people honor the feast day of St Walpurga.
+And this is where the nun comes in.

 Who was St Walpurga?

-As a young woman she traveled ] to Mainz, Germany to perform missionary work under her uncle St Boniface.
+St. Walpurga was born in Devonshire, England, in 770 AD.
+As a young woman, she traveled to Mainz, Germany, to perform missionary work under her uncle, St. Boniface.
 After leaving Mainz, she went to Heidenheim, Germany, where she took the job of abbess at the local convent.
-Coincidentally(?) her brother headed the neighboring Monastery (seems that Sainthood runs in some families).
+Coincidentally(?) her brother headed the neighboring Monastery (it seems Sainthood runs in some families).
 After his death, she took over his position.
-In her time she oversaw the baptizing of many pagans in the local Heidenheim Brunnen.
+In her time, she oversaw the baptizing of many pagans in the local Heidenheim Brunnen.

 After her death, the walls of her tomb began oozing a healing oil.
-Because of this miracle, the church canonized Walpurga, and subsequently chopped up and dispersed the across Germany and France to spread the miracle to everyone.
-(Seems like Her feast day, is May 1, and she is considered the Patron Saint of Coughs, Storms, Hydrophobia and Sailors.
+Because of this miracle, the church canonized Walpurga and subsequently chopped up the wall and dispersed pieces across Germany and France to spread the miracle to everyone.
+Her feast day is May 1, and she is considered the Patron Saint of Coughs, Storms, Hydrophobia, and Sailors.

-This is where things start getting a little intertwined….
+This is where things get a little intertwined.

-The symbols associated with St Walpurga are the Spindle, Grain and a Dog (that’s where the hydrophobia ie. Rabies comes in).
-And you will see Spindles and sheaves of grain carved into monuments or shrines devoted to her.
-These symbols also overlap Pagan symbols; grain for good harvest, dogs (not cats) are considered the “familiars” for German Goddesses… and of course, the Spindle is associated with Frau Holda (or Holga) of Grimm’s Fairy Tale fame.
+The symbols associated with St. Walpurga are the Spindle, Grain, and a Dog (that’s where the hydrophobia, i.e. rabies, comes in).
+You will see spindles and sheaves of grain carved into monuments or shrines devoted to her.
+These symbols also overlap Pagan symbols: grain for good harvest, dogs (not cats) are considered the “familiars” for German Goddesses, and of course, the Spindle is associated with Frau Holle (or Holda) of Grimm’s Fairy Tale fame.

-So… people could tell the Church Officials they celebrated St Walpurga, when the symbols and celebrations were actually the same as the old Pagan Goddess symbols.
-(While crossing their fingers behind their back for the small fib) And no one would get into trouble.
+What does this mean?
+People could tell the Church Officials they celebrated St. Walpurga when the symbols and celebrations were actually the same as the old Pagan Goddess symbols (while crossing their fingers behind their backs for the small fib), and no one would get into trouble.

-Essentially, St Walpurga was an English woman who went to Germany to work for the Catholic Church, but ended up associated with Holga, a Germanic goddess, and later with pagan witches.
+Essentially, St. Walpurga was an English woman who went to Germany to work for the Catholic Church but ended up associated with Holda, a Germanic goddess, and later with pagan witches.

 Walpurgisnacht Customs

 Winters in Germany were long and hard for peasants who farmed.
-It is no wonder that people celebrated the coming of Spring, and surrounded it with magical rituals.
-Like May Day celebrations, dancing and jumping around, especially around fire is at the center of Walpurgis Night tradition.
+No wonder people celebrated the coming of Spring and surrounded it with magical rituals like May Day celebrations.
+Dancing and jumping around, especially around the fire, is central to Walpurgis Night tradition.

-Grain would grow as high as a farmer could jump on Walpurgis Night… and to avoid bad weather and ensure good crops, farmers might put out bread with honey and butter in the fields.
+Grain would grow as high as a farmer could jump on Walpurgis Night, and to avoid bad weather and ensure good crops, farmers might set out bread with honey and butter in the fields.
 Extra care was taken to protect cattle from harm.
 Bells were blessed and hung from cow’s necks.
 Stable doors were locked and hung with three crosses.

-The lady of the house would customarily leap over her broom…. and old brooms would be burned.
+The lady of the house would customarily leap over her broom, and then the old brooms would be burned.

-Walpurgisnacht fires were also used to burn anything that had worn out over the previous year, and straw men were made and endowed with things like illness and disease, even bad luck and burned in the fires as well.
+Walpurgisnacht fires were also used to burn anything worn out over the previous year.
+Straw men were made and endowed with illnesses, diseases, and even bad luck, and they were burned in the fires as well.

-Ironically, in another twist of Pagan custom… children would gather greenery from Juniper, Hawthorn, Ash and Elder trees, and hang it around the house and barn.
+In another twist of Pagan custom, children gathered greenery from Juniper, Hawthorn, Ash, and Elder trees to hang around the house and barn.
 Once upon a time these were considered offerings to the goddess, now they were used to frighten witches and other evil spirits.

 A single woman could place a linen thread near a statue of the Virgin Mary, then at midnight onWalpurgis Night, she would unravel it and recite the poem: